 * After the last houses you will see a grassy patch on your right, near a couple of houses on your left you will find a path.

 * The man made orange track wind up the mountain and end at two bombed out houses.
 From here you can see a great view over the city.

 * Continue on for around 5-10 mins on the paved track and you will find the end of the track.

 Google Maps coordinates 43.842503, 18.4424723

 Many people will warn you not to go up to the track and although we came across no trouble we did take these warnings seriously.
 There are several things to take into consideration.
 It has been reported on occasions that groups of people wait for tourists to mug them, that there are packs of wild dogs and also that the area surrounding the track still has land mines.
-We decided to head up there anyway but instead of going on our own we went with a group of 5 of us from the hostel.
+We decided to head up there anyway but instead of going on our own we went with a group of 5 of us from the hostel, we also didn’t want to get lost figuring out how to get to the Sarajevo Bobsled Track alone!
 We advise against going on your own and there are tours if you really want to make sure you are safe!

 Booking your accommodation here:

 Hey, you’ve got your Travel Insurance sorted haven’t you?

 Travelling and especially backpacking is a wild adventure, but make sure you are covered just incase something goes wrong, which if you’re living it up to the fullest it’s always a possibility!